amiralitgh/dbinit/README.md

 # dBinit
-A helper to write your Discrete Breather initial displacements for LAMMPS simulations of a 2d data file.
+A helper to write Discrete Breather initial displacements for LAMMPS simulations of a 2d data file.